cloe-org/darkflipper/README.md

 # darkflipper
-Dark Energy Figure of Merit calculations for Likelihood pipelines
+Dark Energy Figure of Merit and Figure of Bias calculations for Likelihood pipelines